If you manage a school you will know that the past decade has

 Barbara's role encompasses managing the ISBA office together

-with management of trade exhibitions and corporate opportunities at
+with management of trade exhibitions and corporate and sponsorship

-events.
-She works closely with Paul on the planning,
+development events.
+She works closely with Paul and the

 Events Manager - Alma McKellar

 Development team and also deals with all the delegate

 administrative arrangements for the ISBA's professional development